LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 ?🇩 - Loyalty Points

+> What kind of rewards can projects offer through the Loyalty Points System?

+🇦 - Cryptocurrency mining contracts

+**🇧 - Tokens, OATS, NFTs, and loyalty points**

+🇨 - Cash rewards and gift cards

+🇩 - Shares in the company

 > What is the purpose of Loyalty Points in Mystery Box Campaigns?

 ? 🇦 - To reward the community